 Prof. Federico Lega, Ph.D, is Full Professor of Health Administration at the Public Health Department at Milan University, where he runs all courses in healthcare management and policy for medical students and leads the Research Center in Health Administration (HEAD).

-Further, he is Professor at SDA Bocconi School of Management, where he is the Director of the Master International in Healthcare Management Economics and Policy (MIHMEP) and teaches courses in Public Management and Health Services Management.
+He is also Professor at SDA Bocconi School of Management where he teaches courses in Public Management and Health Services Management.
 He leads the research in strategy and organisational development in healthcare at the Bocconi Research Center on Health Policy and Management (CERGAS).
 From 2007 to 2014 he has been Head of executive education for health managers, clinicians and medical industry leaders at Bocconi School of Management (SDA).

-As consultant he has advised health systems on health policy matters and governance issues, several hospitals and networks in re-organisations, strategy-making processes, value-based approaches, economic evaluations and process management, both at national and international level.
+As a consultant, he has advised health systems on health policy matters and governance issues, several hospitals and networks in re-organisations, strategy-making processes, value-based approaches, economic evaluations and process management, both at national and international level.

 Dr. Antoni Peris Grao is Manager at CASAP, a public consortia running a Primary Care Team and a Primary Care Emergency Unit, whose aim is to provide a highly resolutive and top quality primary care health services.
 CASAP works not only on the clinical side but also on the oranisation, leading projects and looking for team cohesion through different strategies.
 CASAP has been the leader in Spain for nurses’ autonomous resolution in acute health situations, having edited guidelines currently followed by other health organisations.
 CASAP has been selected as a case study for new health care organisations by KPMG and Manchester Bussiness School; and its project has received awards from ESADE Bussiness School and CSSC (Catalan Social and Health Consortia), CAMIFC (Catalan Famiily and Community Medicine Society) and ACCMMCB (Catalan Medical Science Association) and Spanish Ministry of Health for the whole project.